hyue0768/hyue0768.github.io/_pages/about.md

 I am currently an MPhil student from Data Science and Analytics Thrust at The Hong Kong University of Science and Technology (Guangzhou) under the guidance of [Prof. Jing TANG](https://sites.google.com/view/jtang).
 Before pursuing his Mphil degree, he earned a B.Eng degree in Computer Science and Technology from Zhongkai University of Agriculture and Engineering with the mentorship of Prof. Shuangyin Liu.

 I am deeply interested in the Blockchain Protocols, Decentralized Finance (DeFi) Ecosystem, Smart Contracts, and MEV Strategies.
-My research focus on the measurements and analysis of DeFi like Maximal Extractable Value (MEV) and Proposer Builder Separation (PBS).
+My research focus on the measurements and analysis of DeFi like Maximal Extractable Value (MEV) and Proposer Builder Separation (PBS) in Ethereum 2.0.

 I would graduate in June next year.
 And I am looking for a **<font color=red>potential Ph.D position</font>** related to the above topics.
 If you are interested in my experiences, please feel free to reach out though hhhhhy499 AT gmail.com or yhuang797 AT connect.hkust-gz.edu.cn.